martabarbosa1/ETL-with-Pyspark/README.md

     1 - Dowload conector installation file from: https://dev.mysql.com/downloads/connector/j/

-    2 - Install the comector
+    2 - Install the connector

     3 - Open PowerBi/select datasource = Mysql/write your server name (localhos in my case), and select database on the left and write your Mysql credentials

+  6) Publish PowerBI report

+    1 - create professional e-mail and login in power bi desktop and power bi community

+    2- publish the report and present it by expandind the window